OlofHarrysson/iths-data-engineering-group-alexnet/.github/pull_request_template.md

-## Describe your changes
+# Describe your changes

-## Submitters checklist
+Please be thorough with your changes,
+- If your teammembers need to do an action please provide a step by step guide.

+## Mandatory: Have you done the following?
-- [ ] I have performed a self-review of my code
+- [ ] Described your changes :point_up:
-- [ ] I have summarized my changes :point_up:
+- [ ] Read through your code after having a :coffee:
-- [ ] I have assigned someone else to review my code
+- [ ] Asked a fellow cool guy to read through your code :sunglasses:

+## Optional: Have you created a new file?
+- [ ] Created a test file of your new .py file? :file_folder:
-- [ ] I have fixed all problems that the reviewer found
+- [ ] Did your file pass the test? :white_check_mark:
-- [ ] The CI/CD pipeline is working (Disregard this in the start of the project)
+- [ ] CI/CD Passed without error. :+1:

+### Thank you for checking everything.
+If not...
+This will come up on your next preformance review